Hillman Imp: Development

 Rootes did previously look at building a small car twice, even if both ultimately contributed little to the development of the Imp.
-The first being the 1938–1939 Little Jim prototype, which featured a conventional front-engined rear-wheel drive layout equipped with a 750cc water-cooled engine followed later by the post-war rear-engined 1949 Little Jimmy prototype by Craig Miller that would make use of a Volkswagen-based twin-cylinder engine.
+The first being the 1938–1939 Little Jim prototype, which featured a conventional front-engined rear-wheel drive layout equipped with a 750 cc water-cooled engine followed later by the post-war rear-engined 1949 Little Jimmy prototype by Craig Miller that would make use of a Volkswagen-based twin-cylinder engine.

-It was originally envisaged by Rootes the 742cc Coventry Climax FWMA inspired engine would be available in three sizes, 800cc, 875cc and 998cc.
-However it was not to be as through a combination of engineering production costs, Apex’s increased weight and size, together with experimental dry-liner 998cc engines being unreliable, resulted in only the 875cc engine being standardized at the cost of imposing a constraint on the Imp as a one-capacity car that competitors like the Mini did not experience.
-One alternative solution considered before being dropped was to develop a new taller block giving the engine a longer stroke whilst retaining the 875cc engine's dry-liners, however this would have been an expensive procedure and would have only been worth the investment had the Imp been a success.
-A few long-stroke engines were built and evaluated, the work not completely going to waste as they would go on many years later to be bored out up to 1150cc and used to great in effect in competition by the likes of Paul Emery, Andy Dawson, Ian Carter and others.
+It was originally envisaged by Rootes the 742 cc Coventry Climax FWMA inspired engine would be available in three sizes, 800 cc, 875 cc and 998 cc.
+However it was not to be as through a combination of engineering production costs, Apex’s increased weight and size, together with experimental dry-liner 998 cc engines being unreliable, resulted in only the 875 cc engine being standardized at the cost of imposing a constraint on the Imp as a one-capacity car that competitors like the Mini did not experience.
+One alternative solution considered before being dropped was to develop a new taller block giving the engine a longer stroke whilst retaining the 875 cc engine's dry-liners, however this would have been an expensive procedure and would have only been worth the investment had the Imp been a success.
+A few long-stroke engines were built and evaluated, the work not completely going to waste as they would go on many years later to be bored out up to 1150 cc and used to great in effect in competition by the likes of Paul Emery, Andy Dawson, Ian Carter and others.

-The later 998cc engines in the Rallye Imps meanwhile would on the other hand make use of expensive wet-lines and were not really intended for road use, rather only for competition and further tuning.
-It was later discovered the largest reliable limit the 875cc engine would tolerate was 948cc, however in the absence of more development neither the 948cc engine nor the envisaged 928cc engine were used, the latter originally being proposed as early as the mid-1960s for a projected Mark III Imp that became a victim of Chrysler’s cost-cutting before it reappeared years later in the Chrysler Sunbeam.
+The later 998 cc engines in the Rallye Imps meanwhile would on the other hand make use of expensive wet-liners and were not really intended for road use, rather only for competition and further tuning.
+It was later discovered the largest reliable limit the 875 cc engine would tolerate was 948 cc, however in the absence of more development neither the 948 cc engine nor the envisaged 928 cc engine were used, the latter originally being proposed as early as the mid-1960s for a projected Mark III Imp that became a victim of Chrysler’s cost-cutting before it reappeared years later in the Chrysler Sunbeam.